 Make sure to meet with your healthcare provider who is familiar with your health history prior to departure.
 In addition, CU on the Road Travel Travel Medicine Program, run by Columbia Health, works with CU students, faculty and staff to prepare for vacation, work, or academic journeys abroad.

 Many other campuses will have someone who specializes in international travel at their health services center.
-Please check with your home school study abroad office to determine the resources available to you to help you prepare for your time abroad.
+Please check with your home school global office to determine the resources available to you to help you prepare for your time abroad.

 Many institutions, including Columbia, have a Disability Services Office.
 These offices facilitate equal access for students with disabilities by coordinating accommodations and support services, cultivating a campus culture that is sensitive and responsive to the needs of students.
 Contact your home school's Disability Services Office and your UGE adviser if you anticipate needing accommodations abroad.
 In addition, Mobility International USA provides additional information for travelers with disabilities abroad.